twpayne/chezmoi/docs/TEMPLATING.md

 	somemore: config

-Notice the file name doesn't have to end in `.tmpl`, as all files in the directory `.chemzoitemplates` are interpreted as templates.
+Notice the file name doesn't have to end in `.tmpl`, as all files in the directory `.chezmoitemplates` are interpreted as templates.

 Create other files using the template `.local/share/chezmoi/small-font.yml.tmpl`